ypriverol/github-paper/document/manuscript.md

 or master branch.
 During such a development, the original branch might continuously be developed and other features might be merged into the master branch.
-Nevertheless, one can always pull the currently up-to date master branch into one fork, always enabling to react or adapt to the changes in the code.
+Nevertheless, one can always pull the currently up-to date master branch into one branch, always enabling to react or adapt to the changes in the code.
 In projects involving more than one contributor, everyone wants to be sure that the contributions of others increase the quality and move the project forward. _Forking_ a